Entanglement and scattering in quantum electrodynamics: S-matrix information from an entangled spectator particle: Inelastic scattering

 \section{Inelastic scattering $\boldsymbol{e^{+}e^{-}}\rightarrow\mu^{+}\mu^{-}$}

 Consider the inelastic scattering $e^{+}e^{-}\rightarrow\mu^{+}\mu^{-}$ in quantum electrodynamics taken in the centre-of-mass frame, where the electron/positron collision along the $z$-axis gives rise to a muon/anti-muon pair with centre-of-mass momenta $p$ and $P$, respectively as depicted in figure \ref{collisiondiagram}.
 The scattering angle is $\theta$, between $\bf{p_1}(\bf{p_2})$ and $\bf{p_3}(\bf{p_4})$ and $\phi$ is the azimuthal angle.
-In the initial state expressed by equation (\ref{eqn:estado-inicial}), we will admit an spectator particle $C$ (Claire) which may be entangled in spin degrees of freedom with the positron (Bob) as represented by the blue curved line, or with both the positron and the electron (Alice) as represented by the red line, determined by specific values of $c_i$'s in (\ref{estadogeneralinicial}).
+In the initial state expressed by equation (\ref{eqn:estado-inicial}), we will admit a spectator particle $C$ (Claire) which may be entangled in spin degrees of freedom with the positron (Bob) as represented by the blue curved line, or with both the positron and the electron (Alice) as represented by the red line, determined by specific values of $c_i$'s in (\ref{estadogeneralinicial}).
+For specific spin quantum numbers $s_i$, the tree level contribution to this scattering contains only the $s$-channel represented by the Feynman diagram depicted in figure \ref{fig:Feynman}, whose analytic expression reads